Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The scuola

 The small building attached to the right of the façade is the former Scuola di San Martino built around 1526-32 by the Guild of Ship Caulkers.
 It was partly rebuilt in 1584 and restored in 1772.
-Over the door is a 15th Century bas-relief (right) of St Martin dividing his cloak with a poor man, an image which appears on biscuits given to children on the saint's feast day.
+Over the door is a 15th-century bas-relief (see right) of Saint Martin Dividing his Cloak, by far the most commonly depicted scene from the saint's life.
+Before becoming an ecclesiastic, let alone a bishop, he encountered a naked beggar outside Amiens and gave him half his cloak, only to then have a vision of Christ wearing it.
+The image also appears on garishly-iced and sweet-studded biscuits given to children on the 11th of November, the saint's feast day.
+The day is also known for being unusually warm and so the feast day is synonymous with the English term Indian Summer.

 Romanesque and dating from the Sansovino rebuilding.
 Restored in 1902 and 1973.